 check all rates and terms with your lender or financial adviser before undertaking

 A greater period of repayment security can be gained by opting for a longer term fixed rate.
-As well as security, with a longer term fixed rate you do not need to search for a new mortgage every couple of years, as you might do with a shorter term fixed mortgage.
+As well as security, with a longer term fixed rate you do not need to search for a new mortgage every couple of years, (and pay the fees associated with a new mortgage), as you might do with a shorter term fixed mortgage.

 The risk with a longer term fixed rate is that if rates drop, you could end up paying over the odds.
-In this situation you may decide you want to change your mortgage before completing the initial fixed rate term to save money.
-If you do, your bank or building society may charge you a fee that lenders call an early repayment charge.
-It is wise to bear these charges in mind when you are deciding which longer term fixed rate mortgage to take, as they might be very expensive, particularly in the early years.
+This is not a large risk in the current low rate environment, but in this situation you may decide you want to change your mortgage before completing the initial fixed rate term to save money.
+Most fixed rate mortgages charge a fee if you want to change or repay your mortgage early, so it is wise to bear these charges in mind when you are deciding which longer term fixed rate mortgage to take.
+These charges might be very expensive, particularly in the early years.